jebamania/neural-network-challenge-1/README.md

 ## My process

 ### Tuning
 I spent most of my time on the hyperparameter tuning.
 After letting the tuning run and getting a pretty high training score, the test score hardly moved.

 Perhaps I need to look at different hyperparameter, but it was dissapointing to have such little improvement.

+I did learn about some new layers such as Embedding and BatchNormalization.
+Embedding being for natural language processing because I got errors using it because it change the shape of the data along the way.
+In one of my tuning runs, Batch Normalization was the best first layer, which was interesting.